 Be sure to include these instructions when you set up your proctored exams so Honorlock proctors will know what is allowed and what is not.

-Your institution may have its own honor code.
-If there is no statement supporting academic honesty, you can require your students to provide their own pledge with each assignment.
+Create your own honor code in addition to the institution’s.
 Studies show that the act of writing “I pledge that this is my own work,” or something similar, actually helps reduce cheating on exams.

 In many schools, once you have referred a student’s work to the dean’s office or disciplinary committee, the case is out of your hands.
-Ensure that students know what the consequences of academic dishonesty will be and that the responsibility lies with them to avoid those consequences.
+Ensure that students know importance of academic integrity along with the what consequences will be enforced for academic dishonesty.